DrWhax/kvm-catalina/README.md

 sudo ./make.sh --add
 ```

-Copy the qemu configuration in order for all things to work correctly
+Copy the qemu configuration in order for all things to work correctly.

+(You might want to change the UID and check if all names are correct..)

 ```
 cp macOS-Simple-KVM.xml /etc/libvirt/qemu/macOS-Simple-KVM.xml